aledeg/xExtension-RedditImage/README.md

   element.addEventListener('seeking', event => { event.target.querySelector('audio').currentTime = event.target.currentTime })
 });
 ```
 **Note**: This is only an example.
-It might not supports every scenarii.
+It might not supports every scenarios.
 If you need to make it work, you'll have to figure how.
 You can still provide a documentation PR if you have something worth sharing.